 Synthetic-filled insulation is made using poly-fibers.
-These fibers do the same job as natural down feathers, retain heat.
-Although heavier, products made with synthetic fibers are more water resistant, and which is able to retain heat even when wet.
+These fibers do the same job as natural down feathers and retain heat.
+Although heavier, products made with synthetic fibers are more water resistant and which is able to retain heat even when wet.

 Which Kind of Insulation to Use?